qiaojunfeng/w90-docs/docs/tutorials/ex1.md

 5. Run `plotband.x` to plot the band structure with projectability for graphene

+    !!! note

-    (note: run `plotband.x` interactively to see the meaning of each line in the input file)
+        Run `plotband.x` interactively to see the meaning of each line in the input file.

     1. First rename file so that it can be recognized by `plotband.x`